cofacts/rumors-line-bot/README.md

 * `IMAGE_MESSAGE_ENABLED`: Default disabled.
 To enable, please see "Process image message" section below.
 * `DEBUG_LIFF`: Disables external browser check in LIFF.
 Useful when debugging LIFF in external browser.
 Don't enable this on production.
 * `RUMORS_LINE_BOT_URL`: Server public url which is used to generate tutorial image urls and auth callback url of LINE Notify.
-* `VERSION`: When updating url-related features such as tutorial images, change VERSION for cache busting

 ### Node Dependencies